ankane/pghero/README.md

 SELECT pg_stat_statements_reset();
 ```

+#### Queries show up as <insufficient privilege>

+For security reasons, only superusers can see queries executed by other users.

 ## System Stats

 CPU usage is available for Amazon RDS.
 Add these lines to your application’s Gemfile: